tardate/LittleArduinoProjects/Kraft/Fairey/Gannet/README.md

 # #646 Fairey Gannet

-Building the ost beautifully ugly Fairey Gannet from the Trumpeter 1:72 kit.
+Building the most beautifully ugly Fairey Gannet from the Trumpeter 1:72 kit.

 No electronics in this one.